Power operations in the Kunneth spectral sequence and commutative HFp-algebras: The K unneth spectral sequence

 \subsection{Algebraic operations}

 Since we have shown that the K\"unneth filtration has an $\Hi$-structure we might expect that there is a theory of algebraic operations in $\Tor$ that arise from the structure induced on the associated graded complex of the K\"unneth filtration.
-This is the case in the Adams spectral sequence, see \cite{HRS} Chapter 4.
-However, in our situation the operations are rather uninteresting as they vanish unless they happen to be the $p$th power.
-This is due to the following Theorem of Tate.
+We follow the outline in chapter IV section 2 of \cite{HRS} in constructing an algebraic $\Hi$ structure on the resolution that we will use to compute $\Tor^{R_*}(A_*,B_*)$.
+Our construction of such a structure mirrors that of Bruner's in \cite{HRS} at almost every stage, which, in turn, follows \cite{MaySteenrod}.